GasanNazer/TFG-2021-Pict2Text2.0/One-shot/one-shot-model/README.md

 ```
 All of the above is aplicable to the test set.

-## Training a nd validating the One-shot model
+## Training and validating the One-shot model
  In the scri- ***main.py*** the follwing attributes should be taken into consideration:
  - **n_iter** - the number of iterations the model is going to execute to train itself
  - **evaluate_every** - interval for evaluating on one-shot tasks with the validation set, calculates accuracy and saves the weights in the folder ***weights***